Placement Testing General Information

 WHERE DO I FIND THE PLACEMENT ASSESSMENTS?

 Students should log in to FlashLine and view their My Lists tab (top right corner) to view their required placement assessments on the Next Steps checklist.
-Placement assessments can also be found by logging in to FlashLine, and through the left-side navigation menu, selecting Student Resources, then selecting ALEKS & Placement Assessments.
+Placement assessments can also be found by logging in to FlashLine, and through the left-side navigation menu, selecting Student/Resources/Placement Assessments/Math, then selecting take your ALEKS Math Assessment, or access ALEKS Learning Modules.

 HOW FAR IN ADVANCE OF MY CAMPUS VISIT DO I NEED TO COMPLETE THE PLACEMENT ASSESSMENTS?
 WHAT IF I DO NOT COMPLETE THE ASSESSMENTS PRIOR TO MY CAMPUS VISIT OR MEETING WITH MY ADVISOR?